mcaceresb/mcaceresb.github.io/about.md

 year before moving to New York for graduate school.
 I have a Master's degree in economics from Columbia University.

-After New York I became a research assistant at the National Bureau of Economic Research in Cambridge, MA, and I worked there for two years.
-These days I am working as a research assistant at the Yale School of Management in New Haven.
-However, I will be starting Brown's Economics PhD program in the fall of 2019.
+I worked as a research assistant at the National Bureau of Economic Research in Cambridge, MA, for two years, and then at the Yale School of Management in New Haven, CT, for another two years.
+This fall, however, I will be starting Brown's Economics PhD program.

 This is my personal website, meant to force myself to speed along some projects I've had in the back-burner throughout the past year.
 However,